Extensive Hospice Grief Services Matter

-According to Medicare, hospice providers are required to offer bereavement counseling which means emotional, psychological, and spiritual support before and after the death of the patient.
+The Medicare Hospice Benefit requires all hospice providers to offer bereavement counseling, including emotional, psychological, and spiritual support, before and after the death of a hospice patient.
 These requirements are broad which means the breadth and quality of hospice bereavement programming varies greatly.

 • One-on-One Counseling: Private sessions with trained and licensed staff